Ramyashruti06/Closed-Loop-Water-Level-Control/README.md

 MATLAB simulation for closed loop using Bang-Bang control

 # OBJECTIVE
-To simulate readings from a tank in a closed loop system using Bang-Bang control.
+To simulate a relay controlled water-level control system for a tank in a closed loop system using Bang-Bang control and evaluate how different hysteresis bands affect relay switching frequency.

 # METHODOLOGY
 Tank water level is simulated over time with fixed drain rate and fill rate.
 Based on hysteresis, the relay module turning the pump ON / OFF is based on previous time step’s water level.